1mpactin9/2048/docs/benchmark.md

     </p>
 </div>

-Benchmark results for the Rust expectimax engine (`engine/src/lib.rs`), compiled to WASM and run in the browser via a dedicated Web Worker.
-All timings measured on a single core, release build (`--release`), averaged over 20 decisions per configuration.
+Benchmark results for the Rust expectimax engine (`engine/src/lib.rs`), compiled to WASM and run in a Web Worker.

----
+All timings are single-core, release build (`--release`), averaged over 20 decisions per configuration.

 ## Test Configurations